derobins/MACSio/doc/macsio_using.rst

     3rd table of 40 unnamed records where each record is a 40 byte struct comprised of ints and doubles for a total of 1600 bytes.

+.. only:: internals

    .. note:: These should be changed to allow for multiple random tables and/or
              random key/val hierarchies.

 --compute_work_intensity : ``--compute_work_intensity %d [0]``
     Add some compute workload (e.g. give the processors something to do)